Kitty's years of experience with the Tarahumara people includes assisting with relief efforts and sponsoring teams of champion runners.

 I had been here before—many times—but it was a first for my traveling companions.
 “Hold on to your hats,” I told them, “because you’re about to experience time travel.”

 That’s how it feels, anyway.

-Some three-hundred miles south of the U.S. border, the wild and untamed Copper Canyon is the last refuge of animals such as the jaguar, gray wolf, thick-billed parrot and other rare fauna.
+Some 300 miles south of the U.S. border, the wild and untamed Copper Canyon is the last refuge of animals such as the jaguar, gray wolf, thick-billed parrot and other rare fauna.
 It is the last refuge of a rare people too—the Tarahumara Indians.
 The least-assimilated people in North America, the Tarahumara are teetering on the brink of cultural extinction.
 Opposite our Western culture in nearly every way, these Stone Age people measure time in seasons, not hours; dreams deliver messages; rainbows foretell tragedies.
 Some anthropologists have suggested they may be the last telepathic people on Earth.

 The Tarahumara’s name for themselves is Rarámuri, “the footrunners,” and tales of Tarahumara running prowess are the stuff of legends.
 Reputed to be able to run down a deer, the Tarahumara generally steer clear of the steel deathtraps on the roads, preferring to walk—or run—to their destinations.

 Over the years, the Tarahumara Indians suffered many of the same atrocities as native peoples everywhere.
 They lost much of their land and were subject to enslavement and forced “spiritual conversions.”
 But for them the result was different.
 By retreating ever deeper into those inaccessible, forbidding canyons, they have managed to maintain their traditional lifestyle and culture.
 However, recent long-term drought, combined with the effects of deforestation, pollution, and drug trafficking by outside interests, has made their continued existence increasingly difficult—and dubious.